Best Instant Pot Baked Beans – Dry or Canned

 • I like to cook the bacon separately, this way it’s crispier and tastes much better.
 If you don’t want to turn on your oven, you can brown the bacon in the electric pressure cooker.

-• Also, when I cook the bacon in the oven, I like to either drizzle a little maple syrup over it or sprinkle some brown sugar, this way it caramelizes a bit and it goes really well with the smoky flavor of the dish.
+• Also, when I cook the bacon in the oven, I like to either drizzle a little maple syrup over it or sprinkle some brown sugar, this way it caramelizes a bit and it goes well with the smoky flavor of the dish.
 Watch it closely to NOT burn it!

 • When freezing the instant pot baked beans, for best results it is important to freeze them the same day you cooked them, to avoid changes in texture and flavor.